ArianAzg/Automatic-Venous-Gas-Emboli-Classification-in-Audio-Doppler-Ultrasound-with-Deep-Neural-Networks/README.md

 Requirements
 ------------

-The Python code is written in `Python >= 3.9` and uses Keras and TensorFlow.
+The software requires `Python >= 3.9` for best performance.
+Create an environment in your `Anaconda` using the following command:

+    conda create --name VGE_Doppler python==3.9

+You need to install Keras and Tensorflow properly for training/inference on GPU.
 The developed MATLAB codes are based on `R2021b` version.
 All the required Python packages can be installed using the following command:

     $ pip install -r requirements.txt